LilyAsFlora/Ririi/doc/Verbs.md

 # Verbs

-Verbs are one of the more nuanced aspects of Rirī's grammar, as they inflect for tense, aspect, mood, and person.
+Verbs are one of the more nuanced aspects of Rirī's grammar.

 ## Understanding verbs